-It’s a Friday night in the Excelsior and the nonprofit the Noticing Folk Foundation is launching the latest edition of its “Blessing Program.”
-For one hour at Casa Lucaz on 4555 Mission St., the nonprofit will cover the cost of all patrons’ groceries.
+It’s a Friday night in the Excelsior, and the nonprofit the Noticing Folk Foundation is launching the latest edition of its “Blessing Program.”

 “No strings attached.
 No criteria checks.
 It’s just a way to show people that someone cares about them,” says Elias Domingo, the community engagement lead at the Noticing Folk Foundation, a social-impact group founded in November last year.

 There is little information about the group: Tax filings showing revenue are not yet public.
-A representative of the nonprofit described it as a new cultural center in the Mission “dedicated to contributing to the landscape of SF in meaningful ways” through exhibitions, seminars, community events and direct and mutual aid.
+A representative of the nonprofit described it as a new cultural center in the Mission “dedicated to contributing to the landscape of SF in meaningful ways” through exhibitions, seminars, community events, and direct and mutual aid.

 For Domingo, who grew up here just outside the working-class Excelsior, it’s hard not to see how his life has bled into this work.
-It took “a lot of luck” for Domingo to end up at a private high school, he says.
-His neighbors were his classmates’ cleaning ladies, and he saw firsthand how many of the city’s opportunities felt out of reach for the people who grew up here.
+It took “a lot of luck” for Domingo to end up at a private elementary school, he says.

 “We’re trying to make it less the case that people have to rely on luck or access to mentorship to get opportunities in San Francisco,” he adds.
 “There’s this cliche in San Francisco that at some point, you have to move away.”

 At Casa Lucaz, the first customers of the night line up at the cash register.
 There are papayas and mameys — a sweet fruit native to Central America — and sweet limes stashed into totes.
-Toilet paper and what looks like a coloring book poke out of another basket.
-At the cash register, one customer’s mouth drops suddenly.
-She smiles at the cashier’s words.

 Another woman ambles over to where Domingo is standing behind the counter.

 “Thank you.
 I really needed this.
 I didn’t know if I—” Katherine Bonilla’s voice cracks.
 Tears well in her eyes.
-Behind her, two twin girls twirl.
+Behind her, twin girls twirl.

 Kevin Espinoza has a big grin on his face as he saunters out of Casa Lucaz with his bag of groceries.
-“We’re in difficult times — it’s meaningful to help the community like this,” he says.
+“We’re in difficult times.
+It’s meaningful to help the community like this,” he says.

 “Everything is so expensive right now,” adds a second customer, Hugo Rivera.